dotnet/csharpstandard/standard/statements.md

 >
 > Also, an empty statement can be used to declare a label just before the closing “`}`” of a block:
 >
-> <!-- Example: {template:"standalone-console", name:"EmptyStatement2", replaceEllipsis:true, expectedWarnings:["CS8321"]} -->
+> <!-- Example: {template:"standalone-console-without-using", name:"EmptyStatement2", replaceEllipsis:true, expectedWarnings:["CS8321"]} -->
 > ```csharp
 > void F(bool done)
 > {